 Last year, Penn's administration engaged in a series of unfortunate events that they’re now seeking to rectify and prevent.
 Rather than speak on every incident in the world, they are moving towards a policy of institutional neutrality.
-I argued last fall that former Penn President Liz Magill’s statements would get her in trouble, and boy was I right — they ended up costing her her job.
+I argued last fall that former Penn President Liz Magill’s statements would get her in trouble, and boy, was I right — they ended up costing her her job.

 In regards to the on-campus tenting protests — which I argued couldn’t be removed with the University’s old guidelines — they have come up with new temporary assembly guidelines which address and avert even the semblance of an overnight protest on campus.
-These guidelines, titled “Temporary Standards and Procedures for Campus Events and Demonstrations” are the focus of this article.
+These guidelines, titled “Temporary Standards and Procedures for Campus Events and Demonstrations,” are the focus of this article.

 To be frank, the University cannot afford another occupied College Green.
 It upset many students, administrators, and — who some deem most important — donors.
 While the encampment brought students and the community together, it also disrupted campus life.
 As someone who had class in College Hall, oftentimes my professor was drowned out by the chants happening right outside the windows.
 I have so much respect for student protest and its efficacy but completely understand why the University is coming down as hard as they are.

 Many of the points in the new guidelines can be directly linked to actions taken by students last school year.
-From stating that “light projections may not be displayed on any University building or structure without seeking express written permission” to “demonstrations are not permitted to occur in or on … University sculptures and statues,” these guidelines have direct traces to the incident involving pro-Palestinian projections as well as vandalism of the Ben Franklin statue
+From stating that “light projections may not be displayed on any University building or structure without seeking express written permission” to “demonstrations are not permitted to occur in or on … University sculptures and statues,” these guidelines have direct traces to the incident involving pro-Palestinian projections as well as vandalism of the Ben Franklin statue.

 However, these guidelines and the general culture towards locking down the University and its operations do more than prohibit tenting on College Green.
-They have changed life for many Greek organizations and clubs, and I suspect, if upheld in their entirety, will have negative effects on student assembly across Penn.
+They have changed life for many greek organizations and clubs, and I suspect, if upheld in their entirety, will have negative effects on student assembly across Penn.

-From on-campus parties getting shut down more frequently — sometimes with personalized visits from Office of Fraternity and Sorority Life advisors — to off-campus housewarmings being subject to the same scrutiny, Penn security is on high alert about seemingly all “gatherings” on and around campus.
-I reached out to the OFSL and Student Intervention Services for comment and received no response.
+From on-campus parties getting shut down more frequently — sometimes with personalized visits from Office of Fraternity and Sorority Life advisers — to off-campus housewarmings being subject to the same scrutiny, Penn security is on high alert about seemingly all “gatherings” on and around campus.
+I reached out to OFSL and Student Intervention Services for comment and received no response.

 In regards to clubs, Penn is planning on being stricter with funding and room allocation for events.
 According to the most recent Student Activities Council meeting last week, clubs will need to request rooms for events at least 48 hours in advance (this guideline is also listed in the new campus assembly guidelines), request extra funding for cleaning if the event serves food and has over a certain number of people, and even require security for larger events.
 All of these things are related to the new institutional policies and will change how clubs that receive SAC funding execute events on campus.